nahuhs/Shuhan-Zhang-Portfolio/final_project_part_two.md

 I am still trying to find data and information which could show the huge revenue and ads reach rate on Instagram.
 Probably will include a geographic map which shows ads reach rate across the world or constrained to the U.S.

-### So, what are people's attitudes towards social marketing?
+### So, what are people's attitudes towards social media marketing?

 Here is a survey asking for respondants' attitude towards influencer marketing.
 People holds various kinds of attitudes towards influencer marketing.
 We notice that negative repsonses takes some amount of percentage.